mizhou901101/rest-oauth-client-1.0-maven-project/README.md

 <pre><code>openssl pkcs8 -topk8 -nocrypt -in dashboard_privkey.pem -out dashboard_privkey_pcks8.pem
 </code></pre>

+4. Use public/private keys

+    Copy the public key into JIRA application links.

+    Copy the private key to replace CONSUMER_PRIVATE_KEY in the following steps in Java code.

-4. Obtain a request token from JIRA
+5. Obtain a request token from JIRA

     Check out this repository, import into your favouriate IDE.
 Find the Class JIRAOAuthClient, replace the values of CALLBACK_URI, CONSUMER_KEY and CONSUMER_PRIVATE_KEY.
 CONSUMER_KEY refers to the one you set up in JIRA's application links.
 Pay attention on the format of the CONSUMER_PRIVATE_KEY, which doesn't contain header or return(\n) mark.